clementgallet/libTAS/docs/guides/how.md

 non-deterministic due to various reasons (caching, multi-tasking, external factors, etc.).

-libTAS tries to mitigate most of the sources of non-determinism, but can't fix them, because it lets the game run in it's native environment, as opposed to emulators which build an isolated environment.
+libTAS tries to mitigate most of the sources of non-determinism, but can't fix them, because it lets the game run in its native environment, as opposed to emulators which build an isolated environment.

 ### Uninitialized memory